greenm01/ec4x/docs/ec4x_specs.md

 # 3.0 Construction

-Construction and repair of House assets is accomplished planetside or in orbit, with restrictions.
+Construction and repair of House assets is accomplished planet-side or in orbit, with restrictions.

 The number of turns required to construct a Military ship is two turns.
 Spacelift Command ships require one turn.